PettLe/PettLe/README.md

 ### Hi there 👋
-I'm a self-taught developer from Finland, 32-years-old.
+I'm a self-taught developer from Finland, 33-years-old.
 Learned most by myself.
-Now in school honing skills, filling the gaps and chasing official certificate.
+Then honed skills and filled the gaps in school, finally graduated with official <b>Information and Communication Technologies (ICT)</b> certificate.

-- :mortar_board: Studied programming at Taitotalo, now at Stadin AO
+- :mortar_board: Studied programming at Stadin AO and Taitotalo
 - 🌱 Also <a href="https://www.theodinproject.com">The Odin Project</a>
 - :sparkles: Dreaming of becoming a fullstack developer
 - 💬 Languages and technologies: